-Anxiety is a condition that's prone to both physical and emotional consequences.
-It causes you to feel as though there are things you cannot control, and fear various problems that may not even exist, and worry about things more than they deserve.
+Anxiety is a condition that involves both physical and emotional consequences.
+It is caused by - and causes - feelings as though things are out of control, fearing various problems that may not even exist, and worrying about things more than is helpful.

 - Health Fears - "My heart's beating fast - I may be having a heart attack!"